jib218/Adafruit_BME680-Particle/README.md

 Written by Adafruit Industries (https://github.com/adafruit/Adafruit_BME680) but modified to work with Particle Photon & Core.
 All credits to them.

+Modified by jib218 in order to make the gas heater optional.

 ## Example Wiring ( I2C )

 | BME680 | Particle Photon |